I am a 30 year old male. I am professionally employed and degree qualified. I have also been suffering from anorexia for the past 3 years.

 As I felt powerless to do anything about my situation, such was my fear of putting on weight or interrupting my routine, I was unable to be proactive in making changes to my life.
 Instead, I would only make changes when I felt that I had no other option.
 Examples of this would be when my body would regularly ache and be in so much pain that all I could do was lie on my bed and cry.
 I would be so sick that I felt I had to change or I would die.
 Health professionals have since told me that it was sheer luck that I didn’t succumb to the disease.

 Gradually, I learned to trust other people, particularly my doctor and my psychologist who were there to help me in my journey to recover.
 I could not trust my own thoughts and feelings, as instinctively my default reaction to any situation would be to avoid food, or to avoid the prospect of putting on weight.

 Over time, my quality of life had deteriorated to the extent that I felt I had no choice but to recover.
 I increased my food intake, slowly at first, and then realised that putting on weight is actually hard to do.
-I have now put on a few kilograms and reached my first milestone in terms of weight gain, which is at the lower end of the healthy body mass index range.

 My social life has improved considerably in conjunction with my weight gain.
 I have more energy than before, and more interest in going out and socialising.
 I am catching up with people I have literally not seen for years.

 My productivity at work is increasing.
 I am more flexible with my eating patterns.
 I am getting back into the dating scene.
 Life is improving, and I look better, feel better, and have hope for the future where previously there was none.